 - Exhibition dates: Sept 27, 2019 to Jan 19, 2020

 - See also: Albertina visitor & tickets info

 Austrian composers have clearly cast their spell over global culture and history.

 You can’t blame Austrian artists for having somewhat less of an impact than their musical colleagues.
 But a few names have left their colourful mark far beyond the borders of the Alps.
 Think Gustav Klimt, for example.

 Another such name is Arnulf Rainer, born just down the road from Vienna in 1929 (in Baden), and due to celebrate his 90th birthday in December, 2019.

-The Albertina’s exhibition takes you across decades’ worth of creative evolution, from Rainer’s early overpainting of photographs and “face farces”, through, for example, the crosses of the late 20th century, and all the way up to his most recent work.
+The Albertina’s exhibition takes you across decades’ worth of creative evolution, from Rainer’s early overpainting of photographs and “face farces”, through the crosses of the late 20th century, and all the way up to his most recent work.
 The tribute draws on the museum’s own extensive collection of almost 300 of Rainer’s works.

-As well as the Albertina, other giants of the art world have all held Rainer exhibitions, including Venice’s Museo Correr, Amsterdam’s Stedelijk Museum, New York’s Guggenheim Museum, and Paris’s Pompidou Centre .
+The influence and importance of Rainer’s abstract and innovative approaches can be seen in the numerous prestigious locations that have held relevant exhibitions, such as Venice’s Museo Correr, Amsterdam’s Stedelijk Museum, New York’s Guggenheim Museum, and Paris’s Pompidou Centre.
 His overdrawn photos of Franz Xaver Messerschmidt’s famous busts have just been on display at Belvedere Palace, for example.

 Dates and tickets